aboyalejandro/data-projects/data_engineering/etl_snowflake_snowpipe/README.md

-# Building a full ETL process for PiwikPRO (Traffic AnalyticsTool) with Airflow, Snowflake, Snowpipe, Amazon S3 and dbt.
+# Building a full ETL process for PiwikPRO (Traffic Analytics Tool) with Airflow, Snowflake, Snowpipe, Amazon S3 and dbt.

 # Introduction & Goals
 - Capture APIs data with Airflow and send it to S3.